What is the #1 best organic dog food?Reading Time: 5 minutes

 Is my dog a good candidate for organic foods?

 Yes, because they’re healthier for your dogs and the planet.
 It’s more expensive than regular dog food, but you get what you pay for.
 Organic is about treating animals better on our farms and raising crops without pesticides or herbicides.
-And if that wasn’t enough incentive to give it a try, think of the health benefits!
+And if that wasn’t enough incentive to try it, think of the health benefits!
 Check out some of the facts below.
 The most common reasons people go organic are:

 Is it perfect for dogs, though?
 Are there any side effects?
 Is it worth the money?